 Back to the top

-There is a weekly epilepsy clinic for outpatients.
-Ongoing care is also provided by general paediatric clinics for fits faints and funny turns, some of which may be epileptic.
+There are weekly epilepsy clinic for outpatients.
+Ongoing care is also provided by clinics for fits faints and funny turns, some of which may be epileptic.

 About 140 children require ongoing care from the epilepsy service.
 Most are on drug treatment .
 Other children are referred with various non-epileptic conditions.

 A paediatric epileptologist from Kings and Evelina Hospitals hold a clinic five time a year, providing access to specialist services such as EEG and surgery.
 There is also a supportive EEG service at Hurstwood Park Neurosciences Centre in Haywards Heath.
 This provides elective and emergency MRI scanning.

 This is a comprehensive multidisciplinary service that has responded and adapted to local needs.
 Services include medical endoscopy, one stop coeliac specialist clinics, joint hepatology clinics and a multidisciplinary nutrition team for inpatient and ambulatory care.